 - Are you willing and capable of performing these duties?
-(Go into more detail about the duties you require)
+(Go into more detail about the responsibilities you require.)

-During the interview, you will also want to let the caregiver know what to expect.
-Be up front about whom the caregiver will need to interact with (other family members at home or visitors, for example), the consequences of tardiness or absenteeism without notice, benefits and wages, vacations and holiday pay, etc. Tell applicants about seniors’ circumstances such as these:
+During the interview, let the caregiver know what to expect.
+Be upfront about whom the caregiver will interact with (other family members at home or visitors, for example), the consequences of tardiness or absenteeism without notice, benefits and wages, vacations and holiday pay, etc. Tell applicants about seniors’ circumstances such as these: